 Even after the first chapter, the reader will have a good understanding of communication style differences and have the awareness to be proactive with different cultures.
 It's all too true that if you aren't proactive in your cross-cultural communication, you will likely be reactive!

 When it comes to typical cross-cultural training, most books simply give readers the 'do's and don'ts.
 'SAY Anything to Anyone, Anywhere!' is based on cultural science, and it gives the reader a solid foundation of what impacts cultural development creating the "Ah-hah!" in the cultural mystery.
-This is a cross-cultural communication book that will help business and social travelers alike, and it’s the most requested topic for keynote speaker Gayle Cotton.
+This is a cross-cultural communication book that will help business and social travelers alike, and it’s one of the most requested topics for motivational public speaker Gayle Cotton.

 Create Proactive Cross-Cultural Communication

 Avoid Reactive Communication

 Be proactive, not reactive, in your cross-cultural communications.
 As many cultural diversity books state, if you aren’t proactive in your interpersonal, phone, and email communication with different cultures, you will likely be reactive.
 Get started on the right foot, and steer clear of those all too embarrassing ‘faux pas’ that all the cross cultural training programs tell you to avoid!

 Organize Productive Interactions